MrR0807/Notes/understanding-parquet-file.md

 #### Row oriented layout

+Row-oriented database management systems store data in records or rows.
+Their layout is quite close to the tabular data representation, where every row has the same set of fields.
+This approach works well for cases where several fields constitute the record (name, birth date, and a phone number) uniquely identified by the key (in this example, a monotonically incremented number).
+All fields representing a single user record are often read together.
+When creating records (for example, when the user fills out a registration form), we write them together as well.
+At the same time, each field can be modified individually.
+This is great for cases when we’d like to access an entire user record, but makes queries accessing individual fields of multiple user records (for example, queries fetching only the phone numbers) more expensive, since data for the other fields will be paged in as well [9].

 Say each disk block can contain 4 values (int, string, etc.).
 Our table data would be stored on a disk in a row oriented database in order row by row like this:

 | Block 1           | Block 2           | Block 3           | ... | Block 10            |